A Place for Mom

 Take our free care quiz

-A staff-to-resident ratio refers to the number of caregivers or staff members responsible for the care of each resident.
-A 1:8 ratio means that one caregiver cares for eight residents during their shift.
+A staff-to-resident ratio in assisted living refers to the number of caregivers or staff members responsible for the care of each resident in a facility.
+For instance, assisted living communities typically have a 1:8 ratio of caregivers to residents.
+That means that one caregiver looks over eight residents during their shift.

-Adria Thompson, owner of Be Light Care Consulting, knows that the staff-to-resident ratio can vary based on the community and state.
+Adria Thompson, owner of Be Light Care Consulting, knows that the staff-to-resident ratio can vary based on community and state regulations.
+She gave us her input on this important staffing feature and what you should expect of a typical staff-to-resident ratio on average in assisted living communities.

 “It’s generally around one staff member to every eight residents,” says Thompson.
 She also notes that at night this ratio may be higher since many residents sleep through the night and require less assistance.
 “It would [then] be probably one to 15.”